-Micheline Pare was five-foot-four with brown hair, a dimple on her chin, and wearing blue flare cords when she went missing.
-She was 18 years old and originally from Quebec but was in the Hudson’s Hope area in British Columbia at the time of her disappearance.
+Micheline Pare was five-foot-four with brown hair, and wearing blue flare cords when she went missing.
+She was 18 years old and originally from Quebec but was in the Hudson's Hope area in British Columbia at the time of her disappearance.

 Micheline was seen hitchhiking through the area, which was a common method of transportation during that time.
 According to police reports, two women had picked her up and dropped her off at the gates of Tompkins Ranch on Highway 20 which is between Fort St. John and Hudson’s Hope.